sidhantmathur/sidhantmathurtest/projects.md

 ### [Employee Manager](https://vuefs-prod-c49dc.firebaseapp.com/#/)

 An employee manager built with Vue.js, Materialize and Firestore.
+Feel free to add an employee.

 ### [Javascript Quiz](https://sidhantmathur.github.io/JS-Quiz/)

 A quiz applet made in Javascript.
-Can be adapted to other question banks for classifying quiz takers.
+Can be adapted to other question banks for classifying quiz takers in catagories.

 ### [Array Functions](https://sidhantmathur.github.io/Array-Functions/)